 Any recommendations, opinions or findings stated in this report are based on the survey data.
 The report has been prepared…without any independent verification.

 This might be subtle marketing for follow-on employee surveys, focus groups and proprietary ‘diagnostic tools’ in individual companies.
 Certainly the foreword to the report recommends “a more detailed and personalised diagnostic”.
-Potential customers have to consider the risk of their personalised report containing corrupted data.
+Potential customers have to consider the risk of their personalised report also containing corrupted data.

 In other cases, we are aware of focus groups being invited to do a ‘gap analysis’, facilitated by using cards bearing training courses titles.